gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 2. If you haven't already, create a new branch so that your changes do not conflict with anyone else's:

   a.
-Click on "main" in the menu on the left side
+Click on "master" in the menu on the left side
   b.
 Type your new branch name in the search box
   c.
-Then click "Create branch from main"
+Then click "Create branch from master"

   For example, to create a new branch named tutorial: